Open lung biopsy

 An open lung biopsy is done in the hospital using general anesthesia.
 This means you will be asleep and pain free.
-A tube will be placed through your mouth down your throat to help you breathe.
+A tube will be placed through your mouth down your throat, and into your windpipe (trachea) to help you breathe.

 The surgery is done in the following way:

 - After cleaning the skin, the surgeon makes a small cut in the left or right side of your chest.

 - A viewing scope may be inserted through a small hole between the ribs to see the area to be biopsied.

 - Tissue is taken from the lung and sent to a laboratory for examination.

 - After surgery, the wound is closed with stitches.

 - Your surgeon may leave a small plastic tube in your chest to prevent air and fluid from building up.

 The breathing tube may not be able to be removed right after surgery.
 So, you may need to be on a breathing machine for some time.

 You should tell your surgeon if you are pregnant, allergic to any medicines, or if you have a bleeding problem.
 Be sure to tell your health care provider about all the medicines you take, including herbs, supplements, and those bought without a prescription.